WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 3. Pop the value (V128.CONST c_1) from the stack.
-4. Assert: Due to validation, a value of value type at is on the top of the stack.
+4. Assert: Due to validation, a value of value type num is on the top of the stack.
 5. Pop the value (at.CONST i) from the stack.
 6. If (((i + ao.OFFSET) + (N / 8)) > |$mem(z, x).BYTES|), then:
   a.
 Trap.